 Under the Hood:

-If you’re not confident in your inspection skills, hire a mechanic in Fort Worth for a pre-purchase inspection.
+If you’re not confident in your inspection skills, hire a mechanic for a pre-purchase inspection.
 Spending $100–$150 could save you from thousands in repairs later.

 5. Ask for a Vehicle History Report

-One of the biggest advantages of buying used in Fort Worth, TX is the ability to access a vehicle’s full history using services like Carfax or AutoCheck.
+One of the biggest advantages of buying used is the ability to access a vehicle’s full history using services like Carfax or AutoCheck.
 These reports reveal important details, such as:

 Avoid any car with a salvage title, multiple accidents, or rolled-back mileage.